This is part of the ANKN Logo

 In the light of the above findings it can confidently be concluded that when initial individual differences in scholastic aptitude and academic ability were controlled there was no evidence that academic achievement of American Indian students was greater in one type of school than in another. (p.
 81)

 Bass did not include graphic illustrations of data but did provide numerous tables.
-A summary type table follows.
+A summary type table above is an example of the Bass data displays.

 Observations from the Four Evaluations